-The Compensation Committee determined that it was appropriate to increase 2020 compensation opportunities to more competitive levels relative to the Peer Group, while still maintaining a more modest approach with target total compensation still below the median of the Peer Group.
-The Compensation Committee made the following 2020 compensation decisions prior to the onset of the COVID-19 pandemic based on their assessment that (i) historical compensation levels for our NEOs were below the 25th percentile of the Peer Group; (ii) the size of the Company (based on implied equity market capitalization) is slightly below the median of the Peer Group; and (iii) on a performance basis, the Company has delivered significant long-term value to stockholders.
+The Compensation Committee determined that it was appropriate for 2021 target compensation opportunities to remain flat for most NEOs, with only Mr. Tibbetts receiving an increase to more competitive levels, recognizing his increased responsibilities and significant contributions to the Company in 2020.
+The Compensation Committee made the following 2021 compensation decisions based on their assessment that (i) historical compensation levels for our NEOs were below the 25th percentile of the Peer Group; (ii) the size of the Company (based on implied equity market capitalization) is slightly above the median of the Peer Group; and (iii) on a performance basis, the Company has delivered significant long-term value to stockholders.